RaphaelK12/Tiny-CUDA-RayTracer/README.md

 This was my work during grad school in a national contest held by NVIDIA in China during the year of 2010, a contest that was for undergraduates, grad students and phd candidates to demonstrate their skills of GPU programming.

-Eventually, this work stood out and won the first price in the contest.
+Eventually, this work stood out and won the first prize in the contest.

 Below is a photo of Jensen Huang, CEO of NVIDIA, presenting me with my trophy.
 <img src="https://github.com/JiayinCao/Tiny-CUDA-RayTracer/blob/master/gallery/trophy.JPG?raw=true"